 - Physically divide the share of each joint owner in the property; or

-- Order for the property to be sold and then divide the sale proceeds between the joint owners.
-The sale of a real estate property in such cases can be done privately or through a public auction.
+- Order the property to be sold and divide the sale proceeds between the joint owners.
+In such cases, a real estate property can be sold privately or through a public auction.

 All costs incurred during the partition action lawsuit will be paid out from the proceeds of the sale.
 In case of division, the court will decide the division of all such costs between the co-owners.

 But just like most other lawsuits, there is a downside to a partition action lawsuit.
 It consumes unnecessary time, is expensive, and can cause emotional setbacks to the parties involved.